rollup/rollup/docs/999-big-list-of-options.md

 Note that when a relative path is directly marked as "external" using the [`external`](guide/en/#external) option, then it will be the same relative path in the output.
 When it is resolved first via a plugin or Rollup core and then marked as external, the above logic will apply.

-#### maxParallelFileReads
+#### maxParallelFileOps

-Type: `number`<br> CLI: `--maxParallelFileReads <number>`<br> Default: 20
+Type: `number`<br> CLI: `--maxParallelFileOps <number>`<br> Default: 20

-Limits the number of files rollup will open in parallel when reading modules.
+Limits the number of files rollup will open in parallel when reading modules or writing chunks.
 Without a limit or with a high enough value, builds can fail with an "EMFILE: too many open files".
-This dependes on how many open file handles the os allows.
+This depends on how many open file handles the operating system allows.

 #### onwarn